Variational Image Feature Extraction for the Event Horizon Telescope

+\VIDA was run on each set of image reconstruction ensembles using the GGR template with a constant brightness background whose relative flux was a free parameter, giving 9 parameters in total.
+Some example reconstructions and corresponding optimal templates are shown in \autoref{fig:geom_test}.
+The results are shown in \autoref{fig:m87geom_results}.
+For the crescent models, we were able to recover the expected diameter $d$, width $w$, and azimuthal orientation $\xi_s$ (black dotted lines in \autoref{fig:m87geom_results}.
+In addition, we compared the \VIDA results to the \ReX method used in \citetalias{EHTCVI}.

-In \citet{EHTCIV}, the method \ReX was used to find the ring parameters of the image reconstructions. \ReX assumes that a single ring-like feature dominates the image reconstruction, and then finds the ring by finding the image location that leads to a ring with minimal radial dispersion. \ReX characterizes (see \autoref{appendix:rex} and \citetalias{EHTCIV} for definitions) the ring through a diameter $d$, width $w$, brightness moments $s$ and orientation $\xi_s$ and a fractional dispersion of the diameter $f_d$.
-The diameter and width and brightness profile of the \ReX measurement are similar to \VIDA's measurement with the GGR filter.
+\ReX assumes that a single ring-like feature dominates the image reconstruction, and then finds the ring by finding the image location that leads to a ring with minimal radial dispersion. \ReX characterizes (see \autoref{appendix:rex} and \citetalias{EHTCIV} for definitions) the ring through a diameter $d$, width $w$, brightness moments $s$ and orientation $\xi_s$ and a fractional dispersion of the diameter $f_d$.
+The diameter and width and brightness profile of the \ReX measurement are similar to \VIDA's measurement with the GGR template.
 However, the fractional dispersion is not directly measured.
-Instead, \VIDA measures the elliptical asymmetry of the ring.
+Instead, \VIDA measures the ellipticity of the ring.
 In \autoref{appendix:rex} we demonstrate how $f_d$ and $\tau$ are related if the dominant source of radial dispersion in the ring is due to ellipticity.
-Unlike VIDA, \ReX requires that the dominant feature in an image is a ring.
-This restriction implies that \ReX cannot be applied to images of non-ring structures such as those in \autoref{fig:non_ring_res}.